 Balikci Sabahattin knows both the sea and the seafood very well and in its special menu, you can have mussel pilaf, crunchy fried zucchini, and roasted anglerfish.

-Best Fish Restaurant in Sultanahmet
+Best Fish Restaurants in Sultanahmet

 Donerci Sahin Usta